johanThiborgEricson/semantics/README.md

     console.log(interpreter.sum("1+2"));   // 3
     console.log(interpreter.sum("1+2-4")); // -1

-Note that Semantics has no concept of top symbol.
+Note that Semantics! has no concept of top symbol.
 The method you call will be treated as the top symbol.
 This allows for easy testing.

 ## How does Semantics! work?